breakthatbass/pee/README.md

 `pee` displays stats about `total`, `used`, `free`, and `available` memory in the system.
 By default (no flag), it returns the stats as bytes.

-Linux `time` also returns `buffer` and `cache` info, however, it is not available from the MacOS kernal.
+Linux `free` also returns `buffer` and `cache` info, however, it is not available from the MacOS kernal.

 ## Installation
 `pip install pee`